JDDoesDev/presentations/osmi.md

 ## IMPOSTER SYNDROME

+Note:
-The feeling that you don't deserve to be doing what you're doing
+- The feeling that you don't deserve to be doing what you're doing

-Note: Give example of how you deal with it/are dealing with it.
+- Give example of how you deal with it/are dealing with it.
 Mention that it's common with people on FED slack.
 - inability to take compliments

 <!--s-->